MBI (Mechanical Breakdown Insurance) - The Definitive Guide

 - High Cost – Mechanical Breakdown Insurance is expensive and often rolled up into car lending, meaning you'll pay interest on it.

 - Exclusions - So many 'breakdowns' are excluded, it's impossible to know in advance that you'll be successful when making a claim.
-Consumer New Zealand has reservations about MBI because of this fundamental uncertainty, and so do we.
+Consumer New Zealand has reservations about MBI because of this fundamental uncertainty.

-- Hard to compare - Mechanical Breakdown Insurance costs are different per policy, but you can't get online quotes.
-We don't like how it is sold (often high pressure with very little explanation around the fine print).
+- Hard to compare - Mechanical Breakdown Insurance costs are different per policy, but the growth in online quotes makes it easier to compare.
+However, we don't like how it is sold as part of a car finance deal (often high pressure with very little explanation around the fine print).
 As such, how it's sold isn't transparent as it's difficult to get quotes and compare.

 Mechanical Breakdown Insurance Alternatives